isb-cgc/examples-R/inst/doc/Processing_Controlled_Data_With_Bioconductor.md

 docker cp 1cf74ce69172:image_cel1.pdf .
 ```

-So, we mounted a bucket in a docker container.
-Read a raw PROTECTED CEL file from that
+So, gathered all the files, protected and open, associated with a barcode.
-bucket, and using a bioconductor package, produced an image of that microarray.
+Downloaded a raw PROTECTED CEL file, and using a bioconductor package,
+produced an image of that microarray.
 And finally copied it out to our local system.